Skip Navigation

 # Rounds to zero.

 NOTE: Data are for the 50 states and the District of Columbia.
 Postbaccalaureate degree programs include master’s and doctoral programs, as well as professional doctoral programs such as law, medicine, and dentistry.
-Disaggregated data on postbaccalaureate students who were Asian, Pacific Islander, and of Two or more races were not collected in 2009.
-In 2009, data for postbaccalaureate students who were Asian included students who were Pacific Islander.
-In 2009, students of Two or more races were required to select a single category from among the offered race/ethnicity categories (i.e., White, Black, Hispanic, Asian, and American Indian/Alaska Native).
+Degree-granting institutions grant associate’s or higher degrees and participate in Title IV federal financial aid programs.
 Race categories exclude persons of Hispanic ethnicity.
-Race/ethnicity categories exclude nonresident aliens.
-Degree-granting institutions grant associate’s or higher degrees and participate in Title IV federal financial aid programs.
-Although rounded numbers are displayed, the figure is based on unrounded data.
+Race/ethnicity categories exclude nonresidents.
+Although rounded numbers are displayed, the figures are based on unrounded data.

-Figure 4: Actual and projected postbaccalaureate enrollment in degree-granting postsecondary institutions, by attendance status: Fall 2009 through 2030
+Figure 4.
+Actual and projected postbaccalaureate enrollment in degree-granting postsecondary institutions, by attendance status: Fall 2010 through fall 2031

 Hover, click, and tap to see more for all figures on this page.